The Poisson-Gaussian Mixture Process: A Flexible and Robust Approach for Non-Gaussian Geostatistical Modeling: A novel family of geostatistical models

-We shall refer to the Gaussian process that defines the conditional process in $iii)$ as the base GP.
-The spatial process $Y$ from the POGAMP is considerably general and flexible, given the flexibility to specify the density $f_N$ and the intensity function $\lambda$.
-Specific POGAMP models are defined in terms of the class of distributions $f$, that defines $f_N$ for each possible value of $N$, and the intensity function (IF) $\lambda$.
-For example, one may consider $f$ to be a multivariate Skew-t distribution with an isotropic covariance function.
+We refer to the Gaussian process with mean function \(\mu\) and covariance function \(\Sigma\) as the base GP.
+The POGAMP model offers substantial flexibility through the choice of the density \(f_N\) and the intensity function \(\lambda\).
+The density \(f_N\) should be chosen from a class $f$ of distributions with an appropriate spatial covariance structure; for instance, a multivariate skew-\(t\) distribution with isotropic covariance.
+The intensity function \(\lambda\) may be constant or spatially varying.

-The components $f$ and $\lambda$ have clear purposes in the definition of the POGAMP.
-The former ought to have the features desired for the finite-dimensional distributions of the $Y$, for example, skewness and heavy tails.
-The intensity function $\lambda$ stochastically defines how close the FDDs of $Y$ should be to $f$ and how this similarity should vary across the space.
-Intuitively, the FDDs of $Y$ are some sort of mixture between $f$ and a normal distribution and the IF $\lambda$ determines the (possibly continuously varying) ``weight" of each of the two distributions in the mixture.
-For smaller values of $\lambda$, $Y$ approaches the GP characteristics whilst, for larger values, $Y$ approaches $f$ (in the sense of its FDDs approaching $f$).
-We shall consider either the homogeneous case, i.e., $\lambda(s)=\lambda\in\mathds{R}^+$, $\forall s$, or the non-homogeneous case with a parametric IF $\lambda(s)=\lambda(s;\theta_{\lambda})$, for some parameter vector $\theta_{\lambda}$.
-More general (non-parametric) IFs may be used by incorporating existing methodologies for exact inference for non-parametric and non-homogeneous Poisson processes such as \citet{gonccalves2018exact} and \citet{gonccalves2020exact}.
+The roles of $f$ and $\lambda$ are distinct in defining the POGAMP.
+The distribution $f$ imbues the finite-dimensional distributions (FDDs) of $Y$ with characteristics like skewness and heavy tails, while $\lambda$ controls how closely the FDDs of $Y$ match $f$ across space.
+Smaller values of $\lambda$ result in FDDs that approximate the Gaussian process characteristics, while larger values cause $Y$ to align more closely with $f$.
+We consider both the homogeneous case, where $\lambda(s) = \lambda \in \mathds{R}^+$ for all $s$, and a parametric non-homogeneous case $\lambda(s) = \lambda(s; \theta_{\lambda})$.
+Non-parametric intensity functions can also be incorporated following methodologies such as those in \citet{gonccalves2018exact} and \citet{gonccalves2020exact}.

-The uniform integrability condition for $f$ is used to establish the limiting result in Theorem \ref{theo2}, from Section \ref{POG_prop}, regarding the weak convergence of the finite-dimensional distributions of the POGAMP to $f$.
-This is a quite mild condition which is typically satisfied (for example, by the skew-t distribution).
-A generally easy to check condition is that $f^{1+\delta}$, for a $\delta>0$, is Lebesgue integrable.
+The uniform integrability condition on $f_N$ is required to ensure the weak convergence of the FDDs of the POGAMP to $f$, as stated in Theorem \ref{theo2}.
+This condition is typically met, as with the skew-t distribution, and can be verified if $f^{1+\delta}$ is integrable for some $\delta > 0$.

-We will focus on the case where $S\subset\mathbbm{R}^2$ as it is considered in most of the geostatistical applications.
-The following theorem establishes the existence of the POGAMP.